ray-project/ray/doc/source/ray-core/memory-management.rst

         },
     )

-It is recommended that you specify a large buffer size (> 1MB) to lower IO requests during spilling.
+It is recommended that you specify a large buffer size (> 1MB) to reduce IO requests during spilling.

 Spilling to multiple remote storages is also supported.